alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 ## 🔋 Fuel Cells

-Now let's see if the extra hydrogen can be used for propulsion at night.
+Now let's see if some extra hydrogen can be stored and used for propulsion at night.
+Let's suppose 20% extra storage, which would yield

 # 🤔 Conclusion